 You can fund any asset from £1,000 upwards.
 It doesn't matter if it is IT software, machinery or an addition to your vehicle fleet.

 Asset Finance is expensive

 Not necessarily, you will have the equipment you need immediately.
-The cost of not having the equipment on finance could be far higher; if you cannot win or compete for business-critical contracts that are therefore won by your competitors meaning you do not grow as a business but they do.
-It wouldn't be the first time a small company has beaten larger competition to contracts simply because they committed to the equipment needed to fulfil a potential client's specific needs, where the larger rivals would not.
+The cost of not having the equipment could be far higher; if you cannot win or compete for business-critical contracts that are therefore won by your competitors meaning you do not grow as a business but they do.
+It wouldn't be the first time a small company has beaten its larger competition to contracts simply because they committed to the equipment needed to fulfill a potential client's specific needs, where the larger rivals would not.